huntt1/huntt1.github.io/Project3_Final_project/project3.md

 Below are images created using GeoDa.
 GeoDa is a free spatial analysis and autocorrection software you can download for free [here](http://geodacenter.github.io/download.html).
 These images are based on the NUMPOINTS variable which is a count of violent crimes in each of the hexagons created over baltimore.
-This select dataset was created in the previous "Project 2"](https://huntt1.github.io/Project2_BaltMap/Project2.html).
+This select dataset was created in the previous ["Project 2"](https://huntt1.github.io/Project2_BaltMap/Project2.html).

 ![capture6](https://user-images.githubusercontent.com/42807766/49627451-e1a24780-f9ac-11e8-850a-5f9c0f1beba4.PNG)